dancheung555/Machine-Learning-Data-Analysis/README.md

 4. Credit card customer churn: Kaggle dataset (Isolation Forest)

 Although I just finished this project, this is just the beginning.
-I will make a more impactful and robust model in the future!
+I will make more impactful and robust models in the future!